Gleland/SigFigs/README.md

 # Significant Figures Calculator

-This inspiration came from when I was in grad school, trying to finish my god awful error analysis assignments.
+This inspiration came from when I was in grad school, trying to finish my error analysis assignments.
 Basically, how can you trust the computer (or programming language) to conserve whatver significant figure you have during a calculation?

  Included in this repository are `sigfigs.py`, which has the code to count the number of significant figures in a number, and `test.py `, which will allow the user to run a test to confirm whether the code works in its method.